-Stuck on how to implement a strategic workforce plan for your organization?
+Strategic workforce planning can be complex.
 Here are some guidelines to help you streamline the process.
 You may even have some of these best practices in place already.

 Define Company Competencies

 Successful organizations have a solid plan of action for sustaining both their current business model as well as plans for future growth.
 A first-step element should be to clearly define your organization’s competencies.
 This means understanding what skills staff members have, their levels of expertise and whether these skills align with company goals.
 Defining current company competencies and what competencies you aim to grow in the long-term is an activity that can help align upper management and clarify your goals as an organization.

 The ease of defining company competencies really depends on the size of your organization and whether you’ve been tracking employee skills up until this point.
 If you’re starting from scratch, it’s going to take some time to sit down with managers and plan out the best way for collecting this data.

 After defining your company’s competencies, or what competencies you would like to acquire in the near future, it’s important to understand what skills your organization is lacking overall.
 If you want to be known as industry experts in your field, your employees need the skill sets and proficiencies to back up that claim.

 Assessments are one useful tool for identifying skills in your organization, and even more critically, skill gaps.
 Once you know exactly where the most important skill gaps lie, you can make informed decisions about how to address them: either by training your existing staff to improve the necessary skills, or by hiring new staff who have the skills that your organization needs most.